 How can I get involved?

 Surrey is holding its annual remembrance day event at the Surrey Museum from 9:30am until 1:30pm.
 The Remembrance Day ceremony will take place at the Cloverdale cenotaph next to the museum, and afterwards there will be refreshments and activities that will both educate and entertain the whole family.
+Surrey is also holding several other events.

 In Vancouver, there will be the extremely popular and annual Remembrance Day ceremony at Victory Square.
 The ceremony will include the Vancouver Bach Youth Choir, a 21 gun salute, a parade of veterans and cadets, two minutes silence, and the Vancouver Fire and Rescue band.